July 15th 2021

 7. Hone your hydration

-Drink water away from meals rather than with.
-This means that gastric juices will be more acidic and will be able to break down your food more efficiently.
-Try to avoid having water an hour before or after eating, this also counts for other liquids (except the odd glass of wine - yes really!).
-But make sure you drink your daily quota of water in between meals - herbal teas count too.
+Generally speaking try to drink water away from meals rather than with to avoid over diluting gastric juices.
+This can enable it to break down your food more efficiently and avoid symptoms such as bloating (not so pleasant in a bikini).
+Try to avoid having lots of water 30 mins before or an hour after eating, this also counts for other liquids (except the odd glass of wine that can have some digestive benefits).
+Just make sure you meet your daily quota between meals particularly in the summer months - herbal teas count too.

 Goji Cashew Lollies (Makes 4)